MySQL commands - II--(DML (DATA MANIPULATION LANGUAGE))

 DELETE

-Deleting Rows from table
+Deleting Rows from the table

 syntax: